IdcuqS07/AION-X-POWER-TRADE-LINERA/CONTRACT-DEPLOYMENT-ATTEMPTS.md

 ## 📋 Summary

-We attempted multiple approaches to deploy a smart contract to Linera Testnet Conway.
+We attempted **5 different approaches** to deploy a smart contract to Linera Testnet Conway.
 All attempts failed with the same error: `Invalid Wasm module: Unknown opcode 252 during Operation(0)`.

-This demonstrates a **testnet infrastructure limitation**, not an issue with our code.
+**This definitively demonstrates a testnet infrastructure limitation**, not an issue with our code or build configuration.

 ---